-They are all sending information to prospective students via email and snail mail.
+Schools are sending information to prospective students via email and snail mail.
 It is such fun to receive all of this!

 So, where to start, you ask.
 Throw away any that you know that you are not interested in.
 This will eliminate over half of what you receive.
 Either in your trash can or email trash.
 Do not get behind on this because your stack will grow and your inbox will get to be overwhelming.

-Fill out the FAFSA.
 The due date is October 1.
 Do not wait until the first to fill it out!
-It takes hours to get it all filled in, doublechecked and completed!
+It can take hours to get it filled in, double-checked and completed!

 Register for the ACT and/or SAT again, if those scores are something which you are wanting to improve upon.
 You can still apply for colleges, you will just have to update the score for them either yourself or via the test center.

 Some schools ask for the ACT composite score.
 This is the score of each subtest which is then divided by the number of subtests.
 Your composite score and each test score (English, mathematics, reading, science) range from 1 (low) to 36 (high) is the average of your four test scores, rounded to the nearest whole number.
 Fractions less than one-half are rounded down; fractions one-half or more are rounded up.